 The core areas to be awarded for chapter standards of excellence are:

 Chapter of the Year: A chapter that has achieved excellent scores in all six categories, a score of 90 or higher, exemplifies an ideal Fraternity or Sorority organization that supports the mission of West Chester University as well as fraternal standards.
 This overall recognition will be given to one fraternity and one sorority, regardless of governing council affiliation.

-The 2015 Chapter Excellence Assessment Awards Ceremony will be held on Sunday, January 31st from 4pm-6pm in Sykes Ballrooms.
+The 2016 Chapter Excellence Assessment Awards Ceremony will be held on Sunday, February 5th from 2pm-4pm in Sykes Ballrooms.
 All Chapter Excellence Awards will be distributed here and the accomplishments of chapters will also be highlighted.

 **These three individual Awards for fraternity and sorority members will remain part of the University Leadership Awards process in the spring: Oustanding Faculty/Staff Advisor, Outstanding Fraternity Man of the Year and Outstanding Sorority Woman of the Year.
-Those applications will be available on March 1, 2016 and presented at the Student Leadership & Involvement Awards Ceremony on April 24, 2016.
+Those applications will be available on March 1, 2017 and presented at the Student Leadership & Involvement Awards Ceremony in April 2017.

 The Fraternal Values Society exists to provide a home for the values based fraternity/sorority experience on our campus, to provide voice to the values movement.
 It creates a sustainable network for those who want their experience to be representative of the founding fraternal/ethical values of our organizations.
 Its mission is to illuminate the central values that guided the historical founding of general fraternities and sororities, and to incorporate these values into the contemporary fraternity and sorority experience.